nus-cs3281/2024/students/MarcusTXK/progress.md

 - Reviewed PRs of CS3281 students and FYP for RepoSense
 - Created issues as well as suggested/discussed new issues for CS3281 students to create
 - Guided with CS3281 mentees physically as well as over telegram
-- Reviewed scripts and slides of + had dry runs with CS3282 members for lightning talks
+- Reviewed scripts and slides + had dry runs with CS3282 RepoSense members for lightning talks
 - Contributed to Supabase with 3 merged PRs and 1 issue (+ 1 unmerged PR)

 | Week       | Achievements                                                                                                                                                        |